Slack: set up

-Once Spoke is invited, all you need to do to start a request is tag Spoke as @Spoke, just like tagging a coworker.
+Once Spoke is invited to a channel, all you need to do to start a request is tag Spoke as @Spoke, just like tagging a coworker.

-With all new requests, Spoke will first search the knowledge base to see if there are resources ready to respond to your question.
+With all new requests, Spoke will first search the knowledge base to check if there are resources available which answer your question.
 If so, the KB will be offered as a potential answer, and you'll be asked if the answer was helpful.
-(Make sure you tell Spoke Yes, or No)
+Make sure you tell Spoke Yes, or no!
+(Yaaas, Y, Yep, Thank you, :Thumbsup: all work as well)